 Why is vitamin B12 necessary for health?

 Vitamin B12 is essential for maintaining neurological functions, red blood cell production, and DNA synthesis (making of the genetic code).
-So, a deficiency may cause short-term or long-term neurological issues in the body.
+So, a deficiency may lead to short-term or long-term neurological issues in the body.

 Who is at risk of developing vitamin B12 deficiency?